cobaltblu27/my_shell_env/README.md

 # features

 - refined oh-my-zsh theme with timestamps
-- neovim with all the essential but not to much plugins
+- neovim including all the essential but not excessive plugins
 - rsub for subl ssh integration(vscode doesn't seem to need one)
 - and others